 Only devices with operating systems actively supported by their manufacturer (i.e. still receiving security updates) are allowed on the College and University networks.
-Currently that means users with Mac OS X 10.13 High Sierra (or earlier) or Microsoft Windows 8.11(or earlier) are not allowed on any University network.
+Currently that means users with Mac OS X 10.14 Mojave (or earlier) or Microsoft Windows 8.11 (or earlier) are not allowed on any University network.
+You can check if your device operating system is in support at https://endoflife.date/.
 If the College ICT team detects devices running unsupported operating systems on the networks, those devices will be removed from the network.

-Please note that during the upcoming 2021/22 academic year, Mac OS X10.14 Mojave will no longer be supported by Apple (November 2021) and thus users are advised to upgrade to 10.15 Catalina and above in good time - we remove all devices no longer receiving operating system security patches from the network.
-All devices connecting to the network should also have up to date anti-virus installed and all the latest operating system updates installed.
+Please note that during the upcoming academic year, Mac OS X 10.15 Catalina will no longer be supported by Apple and thus users are advised to upgrade to 11 Big Sur or above in good time - we remove all devices no longer receiving operating system security patches from the network.
+All devices connecting to the network should also have up to date anti-virus installed and all the latest operating system security updates installed.